rehanvdm/serverless-website-analytics/docs/EJECTING_FROM_PROJEN.md

 This project used to use Projen which is a wrapper for JSII.
 I have since removed it because it is difficult to have a large application and source code also in TS that has different TS requirements.
 JSII generates a tsconfig file and does not support a modern configuration.
-There are some predefined escape hatch to override this behaviour but it is still lacking.
+There are some predefined escape hatches to override this behaviour but it is still lacking.

 Example of the JSII tsconfig.json: